raymond1/Document-Compiling-CMS/README.md

 These two files were specified in the .cdf file in step 2 as the last argument on each line of the file.
 The contents will be determined by substituting the MAGIC string found in the template.template file with the contents specified by the second argument on each line of the .cdf file.

+## "execute" directive(Under development)
+The commands directive is used to specify a file to run commands from the command line.

+Usage:

+execute <command file>

+The format for the command file is that each line in the file will be the command that will be executed from the command line.

 ## Development process and Makefile
 # Makefile for copying generate_website.php